kiara-zhang/demos/README.md

 Demos — as the name suggests

-Please see the subfolder READMEs for project detail
+Project details are in subfolder READMEs

 (^･ω･^ =)~~